MicrosoftDocs/win32/desktop-src/WmiSdk/mof-arrays.md

 ---
-Description: 'An array is an indexed list of data values that are of the same data type, which you can reference.
-In addition to string and numeric arrays, MOF supports arrays of embedded objects and references.'
+Description: An array is an indexed list of data values that are of the same data type, which you can reference.
+In addition to string and numeric arrays, MOF supports arrays of embedded objects and references.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: 'f63c222f-499d-4776-8901-65cb8b142d2b'
+ms.assetid: f63c222f-499d-4776-8901-65cb8b142d2b
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
 title: MOF Arrays
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # MOF Arrays